HortonworksUniversity/Security_Labs/README.md

   - policy for hadoopadmin access to Hive
   - policy for hadoopadmin access to the KMS keys we created

-  - Add the user hadoopadmin to the Ranger Hive global policies.
-(Hive has two global policies: one on Hive tables, and one on Hive UDFs)
+  - Add the user hadoopadmin to the Ranger HDFS global policies.
-    - Access Manager > HIVE > (clustername)_hive
+    - Access Manager > HDFS > (clustername)_hdfs
-    - This will open the list of HIVE policies
+    - This will open the list of HDFS policies
-    - Edit the 'global' policy (the first one) and add hadoopadmin to global HIVE policy and Save
+    - Edit the 'global' policy (the first one) and add hadoopadmin to global HDFS policy and Save
+    - **TODO**: add screenshot

   - Add the user hadoopadmin to the Ranger Hive global policies.
 (Hive has two global policies: one on Hive tables, and one on Hive UDFs)
     - Access Manager > HIVE > (clustername)_hive